adityajoshi1362/fashion_mnist/README.md

 # 🧥 Fashion MNIST Classification with CNN

-This project demonstrates a convolutional neural network (CNN) built using TensorFlow and Keras to classify images from the Fashion MNIST dataset.
-The dataset contains grayscale images of 10 different categories of clothing items.
+This project showcases a Convolutional Neural Network (CNN) built using TensorFlow and Keras to classify grayscale images from the Fashion MNIST dataset.
+The dataset consists of 70,000 images across 10 categories of clothing items.

-📊 Accuracy Achieved
+🎯 Accuracy Achieved
 ✅ Test Accuracy: ~92%

 ✅ Validation Accuracy: Up to 91.8% during training

 🧠 Model Architecture
-The model is a deep CNN built using keras.Sequential.
-Below is the architecture:
+A deep CNN was designed using keras.Sequential, composed of multiple convolutional layers, max pooling layers, and fully connected layers with dropout regularization.

     model = models.Sequential([
     layers.Conv2D(32, (3, 3), activation='relu', padding='same', input_shape=(28, 28, 1)),
     layers.MaxPooling2D((2, 2)),